reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 - [David Meza](https://twitter.com/davidmeza1), Chief Knowledge Architect at NASA
 - [Noam Ross](https://twitter.com/noamross), Senior Research Scientist at EcoHealth / Editor at rOpenSci
 - [Karthik Ram](https://twitter.com/_inundata), Data Scientist at Berkeley Institute for DS / Lead for rOpenSci project

+### R-Ladies is a priority project for R Consortium
+In March 2018, the R Consortium announced that R-Ladies is a [top level project](https://www.r-consortium.org/announcement/2018/03/27/r-consortium-welcomes-r-ladies-as-a-top-level-project).
+This provides R-Ladies with a longer term budget cycle (3 years instead of 1 year) to support their community.
+R-Ladies will also have a voting seat on the [Infrastructure Steering Committee](https://www.r-consortium.org/about/isc-charter) of R Consortium.

 ### Diversity Scholarships
 [rstudio](https://blog.rstudio.com/2018/08/10/rstudio-conf-2019-diversity-scholarships/) is offering 32 domestic diversity scholarships and 6 internatioal scholarships to its 2019 conference.